Destinations

 Experience: Kufstein Fortress

 Throughout history, the fortress was repeatedly the scene of sieges and battles and even served as a prison.
-Today, the once embattled stronghold is an exhibition venue, museum and venue for concerts and theatre.
+Today, the once embattled stronghold is an exhibition space, museum and venue for concerts and theatre.

-Amazement: Riedl Glashaus
+Dazzling Glass: Riedl Glashaus

 Riedl Glashaus